 Academic Reprieve changes the academic standing of students who are on academic probation or academic dismissal status (ADS).
 To petition for Academic Reprieve, students must meet the following conditions: absent from the university for six or more years; not in good academic standing prior to their absence; and not permanently dismissed from the University.

 Students who meet these requirements may petition the Academic Standing and Honors Committee for Academic Reprieve.
 The petition must include a letter from the student stating why they are seeking academic reprieve and supporting documentation.
-If the petition is granted, the student is considered exempt from the probation outreach and dismissal option status programs.
+If the petition is granted, the student is considered exempt from the probation outreach and academic dismissal status programs.
 However, the grades and GPA on the academic transcripts do not change and are still factored in for future semester probation or academic dismissal.
-Petitions must be submitted to the Office of Student Success via email at studentsuccess@oakland.edu or drop off the petition to 157 North Foundation Hall.
+Petitions must be submitted to the Office of the Provost via email at studentsuccess@oakland.edu or drop off the petition at 3000 Wilson Hall.